themegrill/spacious/readme.txt

 == Changelog ==
 = Version TBD =
 * Tweak - Add more Google Fonts.
+* Added - New Demo (Spacious Vet)- Use this Spacious demo to create your pet-friendly vet website.

 = Version 1.7.2 - 2020-05-27 =
 * Fix - JS error while certain header HTML element not rendered.